 You can apply to access your savings in PSS towards the purchase of a first home in the same way as KiwiSaver members – use the First-home withdrawal form.

 To be eligible, you need to have been a member of the Police Superannuation Scheme (PSS) for at least 3 years.
 If you’ve been a member of PSS for less than 3 years, you may still qualify if you are a member of a KiwiSaver scheme or a complying superannuation fund and have been for at least 3 years.
-A complying superannuation fund is an employer-based scheme that can offer some KiwiSaver benefits because it complies with KiwiSaver rules.
+Complying superannuation funds are employer-based schemes that can offer some KiwiSaver benefits because they comply with KiwiSaver rules.

 You must not have owned property before (except in limited circumstances – see ‘Previous home owners’ below).
 This includes bare land or a dwelling house on Māori land.
 You may apply for a withdrawal to buy a dwelling house on Māori land provided you include with your application evidence of your right to occupy the land, such as a licence to occupy or occupation order.